timothywarner/chatgptclass/README.md

-# chatgptclass
+# ChatGPT and GitHub Copilot in 4 Hours
-ChatGPT and GitHub Copilot in 4 Hours
+Get started with AI services right now!